 By Greta Roberts.

 It’s exciting to watch advances in predictive and prescriptive employee solutions.
-A public HR technology company recently announced the release of an application enabling employers to “identify which employee is likely…Continue
+A public HR technology company recently announced the release of an application enabling employers to “identify which employee is likely to quit, and what options need to be considered to retain that…Continue

 Added by Mike Kennedy on February 16, 2016 at 4:00am — No Comments